ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       ! variable%valid = .false. variable not found
       type(adios2_variable), intent(out) :: variable

-      ! io in which search for variable is performed type(adios2_io), intent(in) :: io
+      !
+IO in which search for variable is performed type(adios2_io), intent(in) :: io

       ! unique key name to search for variable character*(*), intent(in) :: name

+      ! error code
+      integer, intent(out) :: ierr

 * :f90:`subroutine adios2_set_shape` set new ``shape_dims`` for a variable if its dims are marked as varying in the define call ``adios2_define_variable``